-Step 1: Use a Reading Test Card
+Option #1: Use a Printable Reading Test Card

 Tip: Make sure to remove your glasses when you use the diopter test.
 If you have different vision needs in your right and left eye, simply cover up one eye at a time to test each eye individually.

-Step 2: Test Various Reading Strengths
+Option #3: Test Various Reading Magnifications

 Prescriptions for reading glasses increase by 0.25 diopters, such as +1.00, +1.25, +1.50, and so on.
 However, for simplicity, some diopter charts may increase by 0.50 or by the whole number.
 Start by trying on reading glasses in the power that your test results yielded.
 If you’re trying on glasses at a retailer, you’ll want to test out several pairs that are both weaker and stronger than your test results.
-Narrow it down to two prescriptions — both of which you see well with — and always choose the lower of the two powers.
+Narrow it down to two magnifications — both of which you see well with — and always choose the lower of the two powers.